transloadit/uppy/website/src/docs/dashboard.md

 ### `showSelectedFiles: true`

 Show the list (grid) of selected files with preview and file name.
-In case you are showing selected files in your own app’s UI and want the Uppy Dashboard to just be a picker, the list can be hidden with this option.
+In case you are showing selected files in your own app’s UI and want the Uppy Dashboard to only be a picker, the list can be hidden with this option.

 See also `disableStatusBar` option, which can hide the progress and upload button.